Local rigidity of Julia sets: Introduction

 \subsection{Main results}

 In our first result, we answer Question \ref{querigidityjulia} under a measure theoretic assumption.
-The holomorphic case of Theorem \ref{measurerigidity} will play an important role in the authors' upcoming proof of the Dynamical Andr\'e-Oort conjecture for curves \cite{ji2023dao}.
+The holomorphic case of Theorem \ref{measurerigidity} plays an important role in the authors' proof of the Dynamical Andr\'e-Oort conjecture for curves \cite{ji2023dao}.